galv-team/galv-aws-cdk/README.md

 | Simple Email Service           | SES              | Sends application emails via SMTP with IAM-auth                             |
 | GitHub Container Registry      | GHCR             | Stores and serves the Docker image used by the backend                      |

+---

+## Development

+Development happens on the `develop` branch.
+Please target pull requests to `develop` for review.

+Once changes are approved, they will be merged into `main`.
+Releases are tagged from `main`.

+Please ensure your changes are well-tested and documented before submitting a PR.

+---

+## Deploying with GitHub Actions

+Galv repositories can use GitHub Actions to automate deployments.
+These actions will invoke this CDK to deploy the infrastructure.
+Ensure your repository has the necessary secrets configured for deployment.

+The IAM role is written to be simple and robust rather than minimizing permissions.
+This means that it has broader permissions than necessary, so its use should be limited and carefully monitored.

+To set up the relevant IAM roles and identities, you'll need to:
+1. Create an IAM role with:
+   - Trusted entity: `Web Identity`
+   - Web identity provider: `token.actions.githubusercontent.com`
+   - Audience: `sts.amazonaws.com`
+   - GitHub organization: `galv-team`
+   - Permissions from `permissions.json`
+2. Create an IAM user